svartalf/tokio-memcache/DEV-NOTES.md

 Unfortunately, I can't achieve it right now, though, `erased_serde` crate and this https://github.com/serde-rs/serde/issues/644 issue (when resolved) might help me with that issue.
 Until then, serde_bincode will be used as default and only encoder/decoder.

-## Generic over tokio

-Next thing is related to serde above.

-If I'll make, for example, `Request<K, V> where K: Serialize, V: Serialize` it will lead to compilation failure, because `tokio_service::Service``